vn971/timeplot/README.md

 ## About

-TimePlot -- personal activity tracker & visualizer.
+TimePlot -- personal activity logger & visualizer.

 Visualizing your performance can help you understand how certain things impact your computer work, properly bill customers for freelance tasks or potentially fight procrastination.
 Or maybe just get new cool graphs.:)